indeedion/TGPT/README.md

 # TerminalGPT

 TerminalGPT is an interactive command-line interface that uses OpenAI's GPT-3 language model to answer questions and engage in conversations with users.
 It is designed for Linux environments.
-And since you're bound to wonder, yes, ChatGPT wrote a lot of this code :)
+And since you're bound to wonder, yes, ChatGPT wrote a lot of the code :)

 ### Features
 - Ability to ask and receive answers to a wide range of questions